RWTH-HPC/sx-aurora-offloading/docs/source_transformation.md

 # Source Transformation with `#!shell sotoc`

-The source transformation tool `#!shell sotoc` is now part of the [llvm-project](%%llvm%%) repository (under `clang/tools/sotoc`) and is build automatically with clang.
+The source transformation tool `#!shell sotoc` is now part of the [llvm-project](%%llvm%%) repository (under `clang/tools/sotoc`) and is build automatically with Clang.
 Please see [Building the Project](building.md) for build instructions.

 ## Overview

-`#!shell sotoc` itself is invoked during compilation by the wrapper tool (see [Build Wrapper](build_wrapper.md)), which itself is called by the clang driver instead of the actual target compiler.
+`#!shell sotoc` itself is invoked during compilation by the wrapper tool (see [Build Wrapper](build_wrapper.md)), which itself is called by the Clang driver instead of the actual target compiler.
 `#!shell sotoc` itself only needs to be invoked directly during development and testing.

 The tool can be invoked (both by the wrapper tools and during testing) by the following command line: